moviepilot/seoserver/README.md

 ### Nginx and Varnish configuration examples

-Your webserver has to detect incoming search engine requests in to route them to the seoserver.
+Your webserver has to detect incoming search engine requests in order to route them to the seoserver.
 A quite lazy way in doing so is looking for the string "bot" in the User-Agent-Header.
 In Nginx you can check the variable $http_user_agent and set the backend similar to this:

 ```nginx